Do you know why sweepstakes are free to enter?

 It's true that most companies hope that their giveaways will drive sales.
-But in the United States, you can't say that you have to make a purchase to enter or win randomly-drawn sweepstakes.
-It's illegal.
+But in the United States, you can't make entering contingent on giving money to the sponsoring company — it's illegal.

 In the United States, only the government can run lotteries and some states prohibit them altogether.
 So in order for sweepstakes to be legal, they cannot meet the definition of a lottery.

-But I've Seen Sweepstakes Where You Need to Make a Purchase to Enter!
+Have You Seen Sweepstakes Where You Need to Make a Purchase to Enter?

-It is legal in most jurisdictions to let people enter with a purchase if there are also ways to get the same number of entries without making a purchase.
+However, it is legal — in most jurisdictions — to let people enter with a purchase if there is also a way to get the same number of entries without making a purchase.
 These are called alternate entry methods (AMOEs).

 What About Sweepstakes Where You Need to Be a Paid Member to Enter?